 There is only one macro - recording the new macro overwrites the previous one.
 If you want to save the macro for future regular use, you can manually copy its code to a new command or use the explicit Save Macro as Command menu item.

-You can record Find Next and Find Previous commands from the Find and Replace dialog in Visual Studio 2012+:
+In Visual Studio 2017, you can record Find Next and Find Previous commands from the Find and Replace dialog:

 The recorded code sets all Find options, performs search and verifies that the text is found:

 You can record a macro in VB or C#.
-Just change the language before the recording (go to VCMD - Edit Macro..., select the desired Language, Save and close the macro editor).
-The language selected will be also used as default for new commands and extensions.
+Just change the default language before the recording in Visual Studio options.
+The language selected will be also used as default for new commands and extensions:

 In an extension you can hook to Visual Studio events (e.g. build events, window and document operations, solution and project loading, debugger events) and automatically perform custom tasks when needed.
 Extension are loaded by Visual Commander on Visual Studio startup and when you press Install in the extension editor dialog.
 See extension examples.

 The References dialog lets you add external assemblies for your code.
 For assemblies in the GAC you can specify a short or a full name.
 For other assemblies you need to specify the full path.
 References are separated by new lines:

 Command and extension examples include sample code you can use as is or modify for your needs:

 You can open Command Examples and Extension Examples windows from the main VCmd menu.
 You can run an example command from the Command Examples window and from the command editor window.
 You can change an example command in the command editor window, but these changes are not saved when you close Visual Studio.
 Pressing Save in the Command Examples window copies the selected example command to normal commands where you can modify code and persist changes, assign a keyboard shortcut to the command and run it from the VCmd menu.